-Charming dieffenbachia is also known as Spotted Dumb Cane, Giant Dumb Cane, Tropic Snow, and Dieffenbachia.
-It is a common houseplant but is found to contain insoluble calcium oxalates and proteolytic enzymes which are hazardous for some animals including cats.
-Consuming charming dieffenbachia may cause oral irritation, pain and swelling of the mouth, excessive drooling, and vomiting in felines.
+Yes, Charming Dieffenbachia, also known as Spotted Dumb Cane, Giant Dumb Cane, Tropic Snow, and Dieffenbachia, is toxic to cats.
+This common houseplant contains insoluble calcium oxalates and proteolytic enzymes that can pose serious risks to cats when ingested.
+Consumption may lead to symptoms such as oral irritation, pain and swelling of the mouth, excessive drooling, and vomiting in felines.

 Clinical Signs of Charming Dieffenbachia Poisoning in Cats